Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation

 Deterministic strategies follow fixed decision-making processes that do not incorporate randomness.
 These methods are widely used in tasks requiring high reproducibility and reliability.

-\paragraph{Greedy search.} This strategy selects the token with the highest probability at each time step, yielding a sequence that maximizes the local likelihood.
+\paragraph{Greedy search.} This strategy selects the token with the highest probability at each time step, resulting in a sequence that maximizes the local likelihood.
 However, it often leads to suboptimal results due to the lack of look-ahead, which can cause the model to get trapped in less coherent output.

 \paragraph{Beam search.} \citet{Freitag_2017} extends the greedy approach by maintaining a beam of the $w$ most probable sequences at each time step.
-The hyperparameter $w$, known as the beam width, controls the trade-off between diversity and computation.
-Beam search reduces the risk of suboptimal choices but can still generate repetitive or generic text in open-ended tasks.
+The hyperparameter $w$, known as the beam width, aims to reduce the risk of suboptimal sequence choices, but the results can still generate repetitive text in open-ended tasks.

-\paragraph{Frustratingly Simple Decoding (FSD).} \citet{yang-etal-2024-frustratingly} propose a method that contrasts outputs from the LLM with an auxiliary anti-LM, constructed using the current prefix.
-This method seeks to amplify the distinctions between probable and improbable tokens, yielding more robust generation in certain contexts.